- Fantastic Team

 How to remove small burns from carpet (cigarette, hookah)

 Small burns are commonly caused by a dropped cigarette or a hookah coal.
-When something like this occurs it’s important to not panic.
-Follow the instruction below and learn how to get small burn marks out of your carpet.
+Here is how to get small burn marks out of your carpet:

 - Cut away all the burnt parts of the carpet fibres, either with a pair of scissors, a knife or a razor blade.

-- Find an area in your carpet that is not normally visible, like under a sofa, a bookcase or in a closet.
-Cut away carefully some fibres, enough to replace the ones that were damaged.
+- Find an area in your carpet that is not normally visible, like under a sofa, a bookcase or in a closet and cut away carefully some fibres, enough to replace the ones that were damaged.

-- Apply the needed amount of superglue to the area that needs fixing and put the healthy fibres in the place of the burnt ones.
+- Apply a small amount of superglue to the area that needs fixing and put the healthy fibres in the place of the burnt ones.

 - After the glue has dried, trim the area until it’s even with the rest of the carpet.